Many people visiting this site have asked “Can you pass out from an Anxiety Attack?”

-However I want to look at a question/comment from a visitor to the website because it helps to shed some light on the matter:
+However I want to look at a question/comment from a visitor to the website because it addresses the question of whether you can pass out from anxiety attack:

 “I always feel as if I have lost control when having one, but truly am able to get hold of myself typically.
 However, my largest fear is that of passing out and not being able to control my body when I do.
 I have heard you cannot pass out when you are having a panic attack.
 Is this true? ”

 While again you might be concerned about passing out from anxiety or passing out from panic attacks, it is important to note that it is not typical to pass out from a panic attack.
 Fortunately it is possible to demonstrate that your thoughts about passing out to be just fear.

 One suggestion is to look at your thoughts and test them.
 You can use your mind to imagine the actual scenario of passing out, i.e. what would happen.
 You mentioned losing control of your body but if you think about it, every night when you lay down and go to sleep, the same thing happens.
 That is, you have no conscious control over your body as you sleep.
 So it is true that you lose conscious control when you go to sleep.

 However when you awake in the morning all is well.
 If you think about this entire scenario then you ’ll probably realize that you have nothing to fear.